tasostasos/spring-boot-ref-app/README.md

 ## kafka consume/produce from docker cluster

-Added latest kafka broker by adding docker-compose.yaml that installs zookeper and kafka in a docker cluster: in same folder where **docker-compose.yaml** is:
+Added latest kafka broker by adding docker-compose.yaml that installs zookeeper and kafka in a docker cluster:
+To create and start a docker container,run in same folder where **docker-compose.yaml** is:
 `$ docker-compose up -d`
 Additionally, we can also check the verbose logs while the containers are starting up and verify that the Kafka server is up:
 `$ docker-compose logs kafka | grep -i started`